enriquegr84/GameEngineAI/README.md

 We will create and update the documentation in the wiki section of this repository.
 The documentation is momentarily saved as pdf and can be accessed through the following link https://www.dropbox.com/s/dhhi17nt1lyz0gm/GameEngineAI.pdf?dl=0

-Unfortunately, we couldn’t get permission to upload the required Quake assets which means that the game can’t be executed.
+Unfortunately, we couldn’t get permission to upload the required Quake assets which means that the game can’t be executed but the documentation comes with videos that show what the A.I. is capable of.